univec-ai/postvec/web/docs/guides/bridge.md

 Resolution is deterministic:

-1. A direct embed model for the declared target wins.
+1. A direct embed model for the declared target takes precedence.
 2. Otherwise postvec chooses the lexicographically first converter into that target whose source is directly embeddable, then uses an `embed-bridge` executor.